Introduction to the 100 Pushups a Day Challenge

 This is how you get to doing 36,000 pushups a year.

-Remember, to continue to get stronger, you must record your training.
+Remember, to continue to get stronger, you must record your push up training program.

 Without a journal, you have no record and no training, just another workout which you will soon forget.